thisWande/Data-Science-with-python/README.md

-# Data Science series
+# Project Description:
-The aim of this repository: to create, collect and maintain code from course and tutorails that I have completed.
+The aim of this repository: to create, collect and maintain code from course and tutorails that I have completed in Data Science.

 # Repository Contents:
--
+-Supervised learning
+  - Regression Tree Model using california-housing dataset